thebatfisk/fw-nrfconnect-nrf/demos/bluetooth/mesh/thingy52/common/model/thingy52_srv.rst

 Speaker On: ``boolean``
 	The Speaker On state determines if a message should support speaker output.

-All state is assosiated with a single message, and is accessed by your application through the :cpp:type:`rgb_set_handler` handler.
+All state is assosiated with a single message, and is accessed by your application through the :cpp:type:`rgb_set_handler`.
 It is expected that your application holds the state of each induvidual message, and handles them according to your applications spesification.